Azure/carbon-aware-keda-operator/demo/kind.md

-# Test using local KIND cluster in GitHub Codespaces
+# Install with KIND in GitHub Codespaces

 This repo includes [DevContainer configuration](../.devcontainer) so that you can try the operator in a [Visual Studio Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) on your local machine or within a [GitHub Codespace](https://github.com/features/codespaces).